isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Badminton.md

 They develop their leadership abilities by taking charge of warm-ups, training sessions, and competitive matches, while also leading debriefs.
-Additionally, they guide the team through major events such as Open Houses, CCA Orientations, and Induction Programs, ensuring a smooth and engaging experience for all involved.</p>
+Additionally, they guide the team through major events such as Open Houses, CCA Orientations, and Induction Programmes, ensuring a smooth and engaging experience for all involved.</p>
 <h4><strong>Student Leaders</strong></h4>
 <p><strong>C Division Girls</strong>
 </p>